 By Alexander Bader, Esq., Senior Associate Attorney, Brady & Marshak, LLP

 For most of us there is no “convenient time” to discuss estate planning.
 Yet with the holiday season on the horizon there may be no better time to address the importance of having a proper estate plan in place.
-Many of us spend time more time with our immediate and extended family this time of year and we often are less burdened with work responsibilities.
+We spend more time with our immediate and extended family this time of year and we often are less burdened with work responsibilities.

 Many of you may be thinking…“Must we really discuss serious and potentially uncomfortable topics at such a joyous time of year?” – and in truth, introducing topics like money, health, taxes, etc., to the conversation at family functions may not be the easiest path to take.
 Nevertheless, should you decide to “take the bull by the horns” in this regard, and have the conversation while all or most family members are present to work towards having you and your loved ones on the same page, the long term benefits are substantial.
 To assist you in starting such a conversation, you may wish to frame the important estate planning issues in such a way that will highlight the positives to taking action.
 For example: